DioxusLabs/taffy/CONTRIBUTING.md

 and then can follow [these instructions](https://tecadmin.net/setup-selenium-chromedriver-on-ubuntu/).
 Be sure that your Chrome version matches the downloaded `chromedriver` version!

-Once you have chromedriver installed and available in `PATH` you can re-generate all tests by running `cargo gentest`.
+Once you have chromedriver installed and available in `PATH` you can re-generate all tests by running `just gentest`.
 You should not manually update the tests in `tests/generated`.
 Instead, fix the script in `scripts/gentest/` and re-generate them.
 This can happen after a refactor.
 It can be helpful to commit the updated tests in a dedicated commit so that they can be easier to ignore during review.

 To add a new test case add another HTML file to `/test_fixtures` following the current tests as a template for new tests.